-- 1. The molecular logic of life. - 2.
-The chemical unity of diverse living organisms. - 3.
-Weak interactions in aqueous systems and the fitness of the aqueous environment for living organisms. - 4.
-Biomolecules: a- Carbohydrates- Classification, structure and functions of simple sugars and compound carbohydrates.
-Sugar derivatives of biological importance, b- Lipids.
-Classification- storage and structural lipids; lipids in membranes; the supramolecular architecture of membranes, c- Amino acids, peptides and proteins.
+1. The molecular logic of life.

+2. The chemical unity of diverse living organisms.

+3. Weak interactions in aqueous systems and the fitness of the aqueous environment for living organisms.
+4. Biomolecules: a- Carbohydrates- Classification, structure and functions of simple sugars and compound carbohydrates.
+Sugar derivatives of biological importance. b- Lipids.
+Classification- storage and structural lipids; lipids in membranes; the supramolecular architecture of membranes. c- Amino acids, peptides and proteins.
 Amino acids: classification based on polarity; properties.
 Covalent structure of proteins.
-Three dimensional structures of proteins.
+Three dimensional structure of proteins.
 Protein- tertiary and quaternary structures.
 Denaturation and renaturation.
-Functions of protein, d- Nucleotides and nucleic acids.
-Chemistry- structures of nucleotides- Other functions of nucleotides. - 5.
-Secondary metabolites: Secondary metabolites, their physiological roles.
-Significanceecological and phylogenetic importance.
+Functions of protein. d-

+Nucleotides and nucleic acids.
+Chemistry- structure of nucleotides-

+Other functions of nucleotides.

+5. Secondary metabolites: Secondary metabolites, their physiological roles.
+Significance- ecological and phylogenetic importance.

-- 1. Lehninger.
-Principles of Biochemistry, Macmillon, U.K. - 2.
-Geoffrey Zubay.
+1. Lehninger.
+Principles of Biochemistry, Macmillon, U.K.

+2. Geoffrey Zubay.
 Biochemistry.
-Macmillen Publishing Company, Newyork. - Sadasivam and Manickam.
+Macmillen Publishing company, Newyork.

+3. Sadasivam and Manickam.
 Biochemical Methods.
 New Age International Publishers.
+New Delhi.

-New Delhi. - 4.
-David T. Plummer, An Introduction to Practical Biochemistry.
-Tata Mc Grow Hill.
+4. Davíd T. Plummer, An Introduction to Practical Biochemistry.
+Tata McGrow Hill.

-VPBO3C08: ANGIOSPERM MORPHOLOGY, TAXONOMY AND PLANTRESOURCES(1+4+1 =6 hours per week)
+CT12.
+ANGIOSPERM MORPHOLOGY, TAXONOMY AND PLANT RESOURCES (1+4+1=6 hours) Morphology

-Morphology

-- 1. A study of the current ideas on the origin of Angiosperms with special reference to their ancestral stock, time and place of origin. - 2.
-The concept of primitive angiosperm flower.
-Origin and evolution of flower, coevolution of flowers vis- a-vis pollinators. - 3.
-Origin and evolution of structure and morphology of stamens, nectarines and nectar. - 4.
-Origin and evolution of carpels: different types- concept of foliar origin of carpels; types of ovary; evolution of placentation types- inferior ovary- foliar and axial concepts. - 5.
-Role of floral anatomy in interpreting the origin and evolution of flower and floral parts
+1. A critical study of the current ideas on the origin of Angiosperms with special reference to their ancestral stock, time and place of origin.

+2. The concept of primitive angiosperm flower.
+Origin and evolution of flower, co-evolution of flowers vis-a-vis pollinators.

+3. Origin and evolution of structure and morphology of stamens, nectarines and nectar.

+4. Origin and evolution of carpels: different types- concept of foliar origin of carpels; types of ovary; evolution of placentation types- inferior ovary- foliar and axial concepts.

+5. Role of floral anatomy in interpreting the origin and evolution of flower and floral parts

-- 1. Eames, E. J. Morphology of Angiosperms.
+1. Eames, E.J.
+Morphology of Angiosperms.
 Mc Graw Hills Book Co.
+New York.

-New York. - 2.
-Barnard, C. T. 1961.
-The interpretation of Angiosperm flower.
+2. Bamard, C. The interpretation of Angiosperm flower.
 Aust.
+J. Sci.24:64-72.
+(1961).

-J. Sci.
-24: 64-72. - 3.
-Manilal, K. S. Vascularization of corolla in Compositae.
-J. Indian Bot.
-Soc.
-59: 189-196 - Meeuse, A. D. J. 1974.
-Some fundamental principles of interpretive floral morphology.
-International Sci.
+3. Manilal, K.S.
+Vascularization of corolla in Compositae.
+J.Indian Bot.
+Soc.59: 189-196

+4. Meeuse, A.D.
+J. Some fundamental principles of interpretive floral morphology.
+Lntemational Sci.
 Publ.
+Hissar.

-Hissar. - 5.
-Melville, R. 1960.
-New theory of Angiosperm flower.
-Nature 188: 14-18. - 6.
-Puri, V. 1952.
-Inferior ovary.
-Phytomorpholgy 2: 122. - 7.
-Spome, K. R. 1974.
+5. Melville, R. New theory of Angiosperm flower.
+Nature 188: 14-18.
+(1960).

+6. Puri, V. Inferior ovary.
+Phytomorpholgy2:122.
+(1952).

+7. Sporne, K.R.
 The Morphology of Angiosperms.
 Hutchinsons Uni.
 Press, London.